grafana/loki/docs/sources/clients/_index.md

 ## Unofficial clients

-Please note that the Loki API is not stable yet, so breaking changes might occur when using or writing a third-party client.
+Note that the Loki API is not stable yet, so breaking changes might occur when using or writing a third-party client.

 - [promtail-client](https://github.com/afiskon/promtail-client) (Go)